creativeprojects/resticprofile/docs/content/usage/_index.md

   -f, --format string        file format of the configuration (default is to use the file extension) -h, --help                 display this help
-      --lock-wait duration   wait up to duration to acquire a lock (syntax "1h5m30s") -l, --log string           logs into a file instead of the console -n, --name string          profile name (default "default") --no-ansi              disable ansi control characters (disable console colouring) --no-lock              skip profile lock file
+      --lock-wait duration   wait up to duration to acquire a lock (syntax "1h5m30s") -l, --log string           logs to a target instead of the console -n, --name string          profile name (default "default") --no-ansi              disable ansi control characters (disable console colouring) --no-lock              skip profile lock file